hkthiet2999/server-side-nodejs-course/week01/README.md

     - Create a Node module named leaderRouter.js that implements the Express router for the /leaders  and /leaders/:leaderId REST API end points.

     - Require the Node module you create above within your Express application and mount it on the /leaders route.

+## Review criteria

+- Upon completion of the assignment, your submission will be reviewed based on the following criteria:

+<b>Task 1</b>

+- The REST API supports GET, PUT, POST and DELETE operations on /dishes/:dishId end point.

+<b>Task 2</b>

+- The new Node module, promoRouter is implemented and used within your server to support the /promotions end point.

+- The REST API supports GET, PUT, POST and DELETE operations on /promotions and GET, PUT, POST and DELETE operations on /promotions/:promoId end points.

+<b>Task 3</b>

+- The new Node module, leaderRouter is implemented and used within your server to support the /leaders end point.

+- The REST API supports GET, PUT, POST and DELETE operations on /leadership and GET, PUT, POST and DELETE operations on /leaders/:leaderId end points.